The Man with the Iron Fists: Development

-Development of the film began in 2003 when RZA produced the soundtrack for Quentin Tarantino's film Kill Bill.
+Development of the film began in 2003 when RZA produced the soundtrack for Quentin Tarantino's film Kill Bill: Volume 1.
 RZA set himself a $50,000 budget and flew to the Kill Bill set in Beijing, where he spent approximately thirty days taking notes on the way Tarantino directed the film.
 In 2005, RZA met Eli Roth in Iceland, and they traveled together to LA.
 During the journey, RZA told Roth of his idea for a kung fu genre film, which attracted Roth's interest, but no further progress was made.
 RZA completed the story for the film, but Roth convinced him that he would need a completed screenplay for the project to gain any support.
 In 2007, after Roth's Hostel: Part II was released, Roth and RZA agreed to seriously pursue the project.
 The pair took the project to several studios and met with their preferred producer, Edward R. Pressman.
 One of the studios suggested setting the film in a post-apocalyptic situation, which RZA considered.
 They took the project to Strike Entertainment, which considered that it needed more development and assigned several writers to rewrite the script, which began to depart from RZA's initial idea.

 RZA continued to work with Strike Entertainment's writers, but Roth, who returned from filming Inglourious Basterds, was disappointed with the rewritten screenplay and he and RZA spent a year developing and finalizing it.
 In total, they spent between 18 months and 2 years developing the screenplay in between other projects, and turned RZA's 90-page story into a 130-page screenplay.
 Citing the specificity of the fictional universe in the Star Wars series, Roth said that the pair tried to fully define the aspects of The Man with the Iron Fists to make it interesting without fight scenes.
 Roth said that RZA had "imagined every tribe, every fighting style, every costume".
 The original script focused on several animal-themed clans fighting over territory, in particular Jungle Village, which acted as a center for shipments.
 As the script developed, several of the clans were removed, and the focus shifted to commerce and the transportation of government gold, which also introduced the government as a higher power over the clans.
 RZA and Roth approached fights in the script by introducing a new character, fighting style or weapon to avoid monotony; if a fight did not advance the story, they removed it.